 If native solutions do not exactly meet your requirements, you need to use a third-party tool like CodeTwo Backup for Office 365.
 The application overcomes native limitations allowing you to manage email recovery process in an easier and faster manner.

 Below I have listed some of the advantages that come with CodeTwo Backup for Office 365 and help to overcome native limitations:

 - Offline access to deleted items.

-- Even if an email has been permanently deleted from a mailbox, it still can be recovered from the offline backup copy.
+- Even if an email has been permanently deleted from a mailbox, it still can be recovered from your offline backup copy.

 - If a user deleted an entire folder, you can restore that folder with all emails in it.